AtharvChandratre/Blockchain-IOT-Mesh-Network/README.md

 The testnet consists out of multiple parts :
 * 1 Bootnode - registers existing nodes on the network, discovery service.
-* 2 Miners - Also called **sealers** with proof-of-authority.
+* 1 Miner - Also called **sealers** with proof-of-authority.
 They validate the blocks.
 No RPC is exposed as they are required to be unlocked.
-* 1 Node - This serves as **transaction relay** and is a fullnode that does not mine, is locked but has RPC exposed
+* 2 Nodes - This serves as **transaction relay** and is a fullnode that does not mine, is locked but has RPC exposed
 * 1 Blockchain explorer - Lightweight web application to explore the blockchain through web application.

 ## Usage